-• A modified hydraulic or water-jet dredge with jets at varied angles to the seabed, but mostly set at 45° to the seabed designed to drive the scallops on the seabed surface into the collecting bag.
+A modified hydraulic or water-jet dredge (Figure 10) with jets at varied angles to the seabed, but mostly set at 45° to the seabed designed to drive the scallops on the seabed surface into the collecting bag, was tested during the Ecodredge project (Lart ed., 2003).
 This was tested in the French fishery in the Bay of Brest and compared with a fixed toothed French 'classical dredge' (no dive plate or sprung teeth) for capture efficiency (assessed by divers as the fraction of scallops retained by the gear compared with those left on the seabed), damage rates and length distributions.
 The mean capture efficiency was 13% for the hydraulic dredge and 47% for the classical dredge.
 Damage rates of scallops encountering the hydraulic scallop dredge (both in the catch and the seabed) were a factor of 4 lower than the classical dredge.

-The hydraulic dredge in the form tested is too complex and inefficient for commercial use
+The hydraulic dredge in the form tested is too complex and inefficient for commercial use.

-Figure 7 Functioning principle of the Magnus effect with 2 cylinders.
+Figure 7 Functioning principle of the Magnus effect dredge with 2 cylinders.
 Ra and Rb: Rotating direction, T: Translating movement relatively to the sea floor, Vt: Towing speed, Va: Peripheral speed, Tj: Trajectory of water particles, h and h1: Ground clearance (NB there was a patent on this dredge in 2003)

-Figure 8 Principle scheme of the foil lift effect dredge: the lack of pressure in A creates a suction in B which removes the scallops.
-The scallops are lifted by the foil (bold line) and collected in the basket (discontinued line).
+Figure 8 Principal scheme of the foil (bold line) lift effect dredge: the low of pressure in A is intended to create suction at B which removes the scallops from the seabed.
+The scallops are collected in the basket (discontinued line).
+Direction of tow from left to right as per horizontal arrow.